Brown Eyed Women

 “My favorites at Skull and Roses were bands that no one outside their hometown knew.
 I liked the all-female, Brown Eyed Women, who hail from Massachusetts, New Jersey, Florida, New York, and Pennsylvania,” McNally said. ”

 Brown Eyed Women, the world's only all female Grateful Dead tribute ensemble, features musicians from popular bands around the country.
 They celebrate the music of the Grateful Dead with a unique spin.

-Members hail from Massachusetts, New Jersey, Florida, New York, Georgia and Pennsylvania.
+Members hail from Massachusetts, New Jersey, Florida, New York, and Pennsylvania.
 Their high-caliber musicianship and shared love of the Dead drew them together.
 This band is decidedly different in a field brimming with tribute acts.
 BEW brings authentic jams and a soulful new approach to the familiar Grateful Dead catalog.

 Joni Bottari (Lead Guitar) grew up on the Jersey Shore and was initially inspired to pick up the guitar by listening to the renowned musicians hailing from the area, and by the unique sounds emanating from that region of the country.
 In the early 70’s, she “accidentally“ heard her older brother playing Grateful Dead records, triggering a life-long love affair with their music.
 She currently leads her own local Grateful Dead tribute band, Spiral Light, and has shared the stage with world renowned artists, from rock and roll Hall of Famer, Dion, to lap steel virtuoso Roosevelt Collier.
 When not obsessively honing her guitar tone, Joni passionately follows the New York Rangers and fosters German Shepherds.